 Uwe Michels is the administrative and technical contact for AS210849 per the RIPE NCC RDAP record.
 No other public evidence confirms employment, operational involvement, or identity beyond the registry.
 The profile serves as a low-confidence operational lead for monitoring registry changes; handle churn or new public appearances would alter the assessment.
 Key gaps include employer, routing data, and record timestamps.

 Uwe Michels holds the admin and tech contact roles for AS210849 in the RIPE NCC registry.
-Under RIPE policy, these roles authorize management of the autnum object and serve as the public liaison for network coordination and abuse inquiries concerning that autonomous system.
+Under RIPE policy, these roles authorize management of the autnum entity and serve as the public liaison for network coordination and abuse inquiries concerning that autonomous system.

 The registry listing makes Uwe Michels the designated human recipient for operational, abuse, and resource queries tied to AS210849.
 A stale or incorrect entry could misdirect critical communications, potentially delaying incident response and undermining trust in the contact directory for peers and law enforcement.
 Monitoring handle changes helps detect shifts in the contact landscape.